Sean Clifford

 Sean Burke Clifford (born July 14, 1998) is an American professional football quarterback for the Cincinnati Bengals of the National Football League (NFL).
 He played college football for the Penn State Nittany Lions.
 He was the starting quarterback and team captain for the Nittany Lions from 2019 through 2022.

 Early life

 Clifford graduated from St. Xavier High School in Cincinnati in 2017.
-During his career, he passed for 4,004 yards and 30 touchdowns with a school record 1,100 rushing yards and 20 touchdowns as a quarterback.
+During his high school tenure, he passed for 4,004 yards and 30 touchdowns with a school record 1,100 rushing yards and 20 touchdowns as a quarterback.
 In his senior season he led the Bombers to a Division 1 State Championship.
-He committed to Penn State University to play college football.
+Clifford committed to Penn State University to play college football.

 College career

 After redshirting his first year at Penn State in 2017, Clifford spent 2018 as Trace McSorley's backup.
 He appeared in four games, completing five of seven passes for 195 yards with two touchdowns.